patricklafrance/wmfnext-shell/README.md

 ## 📄 Basic usage

 In the following example, we'll focus solely on showcasing the happy path to create a federated application with this shell.

-To do so, we will only created a single remote module application.
-To learn about the other options, and how to [create a static module application]((#setup-a-static-module-application)), have a look at the [guides](#📚-guides) and the [API](#🔧-api) section.
+To do so, we'll only create a single remote module application (and of course an host application).
+To learn about the other features and options, have a look at the [guides](#📚-guides) and the [API](#🔧-api) section.

 ### Host application